Lisey's Story (miniseries)

-Lisey's Story is a 2021 American psychological horror drama miniseries based on the 2006 novel of the same name by Stephen King.
+Lisey's Story is an American psychological horror drama miniseries based on the 2006 novel of the same name by Stephen King.
 The series is written by King, directed by Pablo Larraín, and produced by J. J. Abrams.
-It stars Julianne Moore in the title role.
-Lisey's Story premiered on Apple TV+ on June 4, 2021.
+Starring Julianne Moore and Clive Owen, Lisey's Story premiered on Apple TV+ on June 4, 2021.

 Premise

-Lisa "Lisey" Landon is the widow of famous fiction author Scott Landon, who died two years prior to the start of the series.
-Lisey is still mourning Scott, and fending off parties who are interested in obtaining Scott's unpublished manuscripts.
-While sorting through Scott's possessions, Lisey discovers that Scott has left her a treasure hunt, which has her revisiting memories of their marriage, especially suppressed memories of unusual abilities that Scott had.
-While Lisey pursues this treasure hunt, she gains a dangerous stalker who believes that she is selfishly keeping Scott's genius from the world.
+Still grieving the loss of her famous author husband, Scott Landon, who died two years prior, Lisa "Lisey" Landon finds herself besieged by those eager to get their hands on his unpublished manuscripts.
+While sorting through Scott's possessions, Lisey stumbles upon a cryptic treasure hunt that Scott meticulously crafted for her.
+This unexpected journey compels her to revisit their shared past, unearthing forgotten, even suppressed, memories of Scott's unusual abilities.
+As she pursues this scavenger hunt, Lisey unwittingly draws the attention of a dangerous stalker who believes she's selfishly keeping Scott's genius from the world.